archer-developer/fos-user-bundle/docs/command_line_tools.rst

 .. code-block:: bash

-    $ php bin/console nucleos:user:create adminuser --super-admin
+    $ php bin/console FOS:user:create adminuser --super-admin

 If you specify the ``--inactive`` option, then the user that you create will no be able to log in until he is activated.

 .. code-block:: bash

-    $ php bin/console nucleos:user:create testuser --inactive
+    $ php bin/console FOS:user:create testuser --inactive

 Activate a User
 ---------------

-The ``nucleos:user:activate`` command activates an inactive user.
+The ``FOS:user:activate`` command activates an inactive user.
 The only argument that the command requires is the ``username`` of the user who should be activated.
 If no ``username`` is specified then an interactive prompt will ask you to enter one.
 An example of using this command is listed below.

 .. code-block:: bash

-    $ php bin/console nucleos:user:activate testuser
+    $ php bin/console FOS:user:activate testuser

 Deactivate a User
 -----------------

-The ``nucleos:user:deactivate`` command deactivates a user.
+The ``FOS:user:deactivate`` command deactivates a user.
 Like the activate command, the only required argument is the ``username`` of the user who should be activated.
 If no ``username`` is specified then an interactive prompt will ask you to enter one.
 Below is an example of using this command.

 .. code-block:: bash

-    $ php bin/console nucleos:user:deactivate testuser
+    $ php bin/console FOS:user:deactivate testuser

 Promote a User
 --------------

-The ``nucleos:user:promote`` command enables you to add a role to a user or make the user a super administrator.
+The ``FOS:user:promote`` command enables you to add a role to a user or make the user a super administrator.

 If you would like to add a role to a user you pass the ``username`` of the